wix-incubator/petri/README.md

 Petri allows you to define filters that determine what users will be included in the experiment (by language, geo, user-agent, for individual users and more).

 Want to learn more?
 Have a look at the [quickstart guide](https://github.com/wix/petri/wiki/Quickstart-Guide) or browse our [wiki](https://github.com/wix/petri/wiki/PETRI)

+Copyright (c) 2014 Wix.com Ltd. All Rights Reserved.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file in the root of the source tree.